Every year Saint Andrew’s take part in the Ham Fair held on Ham Common.

 A Nativity Service is presented to the church just before Christmas each year with full costumes and ‘acting’.
 Social events are arranged throughout the year – Epiphany Party in January, barbecue and sports in July, craft mornings usually at Easter and in October and in the recent past Family Fun evenings.

 A recent chat to lots of parents showed that they are very satisfied with the Sunday School and believe that it gives the children a good basis for their faith, provides continuity and security as well as fun and enjoyment.
-Most parents are very supportive and are also very glad that they can attend the Parish Eucharist while their children are happy and progressing in Sunday School.

 For more information about Sunday School, please contact Margaret Rees via the Parish Office.